PrayanshSingh0007/Tic-Tac-Toe-JS/README.md

-# A Tic Tac Toe game using HTML, CSS and JavaScript
+# A Tic Tac Toe game using HTML, CSS and JavaScript made for laptops